 All members of the school community are asked to respect each other.
-In order to make that clear there is also: a staff code of conduct, parent code of conduct and pupil code of conduct.
+Our staff undertake training to understand trauma informed practice.
+At a minimum our staff have agreed to follow best practice and have read Appendix 1 of this policy, named our 'Relationship Policy'.
+In order to make expectations clear there is also: a staff code of conduct, parent code of conduct and pupil code of conduct.
+All members of our community should understand that the Core Values are rules to support good citizenship.